ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 stake.
 A node is able to start bootstrapping when it has connected to at least
 $75\%$ of total validator stake.

+Seeders are the first set of peers that a node reaches out to when trying to figure out the current frontier.
 A subset of seeders is randomly sampled from the validator set.
-Seeders are the first set of peers that a node reaches out to when trying to figure out the current frontier.
-Seeders are just a subset of network nodes - they might be slow and provide a stale frontier, be malicious and return malicious container IDs, but they will always provide an initial set of candidate frontiers to work with.
+Seeders might be slow and provide a stale frontier, be malicious and return malicious container IDs, but they always provide an initial set of candidate frontiers to work with.

 Once a node has received the candidate frontiers form its seeders, it polls **every network validator** to vet the candidates frontiers.
-It sends the list of candidate frontiers it received from the seeders to each validator, asking whether or not they know about them.
+It sends the list of candidate frontiers it received from the seeders to each validator, asking whether or not they know about these frontiers.
 Each validator responds returning the subset of known candidates, regardless of how up-to-date or stale the containers are.
 Each validator returns containers irrespective of their age so that bootstrap works even in the presence of a stale frontier.

 Frontier retrieval is completed when at least one of the candidate frontiers is supported by at least $50\%$ of total validator stake.
 Multiple candidate